Update 7/27/2017: This post has been updated to add OneTouch EMR and OpenEMR and remove iSALUS EHR, which is no longer free.

 It is pretty much the first name you’ll hear whenever someone mentions “free” and “EMR” in the same sentence.

 Practice Fusion doesn’t offer E/M coding or handwriting recognition.
-One user, Casey Burnett, Owner of Present Moment Counseling.com, said PF isn’t super psychotherapy friendly.
-Burnett reported having issues streamlining their process for keeping simple SOAP notes, calling it “nearly impossible.”
+One user, Casey Burnett, Owner of Present Moment Counseling.com, says Practice Fusion isn’t super psychotherapy friendly.
+Burnett reports having issues streamlining their process for keeping simple SOAP notes, calling it “nearly impossible.”

 Because OpenMRS is not a fully-formed EMR program, it does require an upfront investment of time and energy to create a customized EMR.
 Additionally, while programming knowledge is not required to create the EMR, in-depth medical and systems analysis knowledge is.

-VistA is the most familiar and widely used EHR in the U.S., according to Wikipedia.
+VistA is the most familiar EHR in the U.S., according to Wikipedia.
 (Yes, it has a Wikipedia entry.)
-Developed by the US Department of Veterans Affairs, it handles over eight million veterans’ medical records.
-Because more than 60% of all physicians trained in the U.S. rotate through the VHA on clinical electives, many physicians have experience using it.
+Developed by the U.S. Department of Veterans Affairs, it handles over 8 million veterans’ medical records.
+Because more than 65% of all physicians trained in the U.S. rotate through the VHA on clinical electives, many physicians have experience using it.

 However, VistA is not a young program, so it’s not as user-friendly or easy to maintain as some of the more modern solutions out there.
-It also is a “megasuite” product, like Epic or Cerner, where you get all the functionality in one product, but you’re essentially stuck within that “ecosystem” for all your medical software needs.
+It’s also a “megasuite” product where you get all the functionality in one product, but you’re essentially stuck within that “ecosystem” for all your medical software needs.

 FreeMED is an open-source, old-as-dirt EMR.
 Founded in 1999, it’s one of the longest-running open source EMRs out there.
 It boasts over 81,000 downloads and implementation in everything from small private practices to large government hospitals.